SoftwareHeritage/swh-core/docs/config.md

 ### Syntactic overview

-Based on YAML:
+The language is based on YAML.
+Specific rules are applied after YAML parsing:
-- only YAML primitive types (includes mappings and lists), like JSON
+- allow only YAML primitive types (includes mappings and lists), like JSON
-- restriction on document structure (see grammar below)
+- restrict document structure as specified below
+- allow YAML aliases
-- addition of a reference system where we control resolution to avoid duplicated definitions
+- add a reference system where we control resolution to avoid duplicate definitions

 Structured in 3 levels of depth: type, instance, attribute